raciat/blockchain-developer-bootcamp-final-project/README.md

 - Execute `npm start` to start local development server
 - Install [MetaMask browser extension](https://metamask.io/download.html) and use mnemonic provided by `ganache-cli` when started as seed phrase
   - Make sure to switch network to *Localhost:8545*
-- Open `http://localhost:3000` to see the result, it will ask to connect wallet's account
+- Open `http://localhost:3000` to see the result, it will ask to connect to current wallet's account
+- Click *Mint NFT* button to execute a transaction and mint PST token

 ## How to run?

 ### Deploying to Ropsten via Infura
 - Create new project in [Infura](https://infura.io)
-- Copy endpoint URL for Ropsten and set an environment variable: `export INFURA_URL="##REPLACE_ME##`
+- Copy endpoint URL for Ropsten testnet and set an environment variable: `export INFURA_URL="##REPLACE_ME##"`
 - Set mnemonic as environment variable: `export MNEMONIC="##REPLACE_ME##"`

 ### Runnning on Heroku